workergnome/collection-faces/README.md

 For reasons that *mostly* have to do with the CMOA backend (but also have to do with my code), this process is somewhat unreliable and needs to be run multiple times to successfully download all the images.
 Everytime it runs, it makes sure that it doesn't redownload the images it already has.

-You'll know when it stops working when it stops saying "OK" after the URLS.
+It will eventually stop working, and the images will no longer download.
+You can notice this in the terminal when the output stops saying "OK" after the URLS it's trying to download.
+When this happens, `ctrl-c` the application and start it again.
+Note that it may appear to be re-downloading images, but the application isn't smart about images which appear multiple times on duplicate images, and will redownload those a second time.

-Once it doesn't download anything new, we now have all the images!
+Once running this script doesn't download anything new, we now have all the images!

 #### Step Three: Detect the Faces.